ESA Governance Upgrade 2025

 5. Create an Advisory Council with representation from ESA constituency groups to support the Governing Board's development and decision-making. [more info]

-Based on member feedback, the Governance Upgrade Task Force endorsed the above proposals in June 2025 with modifications from the original set of proposals issued in late 2024.
+Based on member feedback, the Governance Upgrade Task Force endorsed the above concepts in June 2025 with modifications from the original set of ideas that were issued in late 2024.
 These modifications based on member input include:

 • Rename the Leadership Development Committee.
 The revised proposal renames this existing committee as the Nominating Committee to more clearly reflect its role.